dsanchezvalle/hotelbookingsprint/README.md

 The live demo of the project is hosted in Github Pages at: [Access to the Live Demo](https://dsanchezvalle.github.io/hotelbookingsprint/)

+## Figma Design

+Check the Figma Design of the project at: [Book It! - Figma](https://www.figma.com/file/Nhnh2aSpSlgrtNaaDGXG4v/Book-It)

 ## Responsive Web Design
 https://user-images.githubusercontent.com/67490820/123575560-a993c780-d797-11eb-827d-deb96b8cb8d2.mp4